 Jessica Chiccehitto Hindman is the author of Sounds Like Titanic: A Memoir, which will be published by W.W.
-Norton in 2019.
-Her recent writing has appeared in The New York Times Magazine, Brevity and Hippocampus.
+Norton on February 12, 2019.
+Her recent writing has appeared in McSweeney's, The New York Times Magazine, Brevity and Hippocampus.
 She holds a BA in Middle Eastern studies and an MFA in creative nonfiction writing from Columbia University, and a PhD in English from the University of North Texas.
 She teaches creative writing at Northern Kentucky University, where she recently won the Outstanding Junior Faculty Award.
 In her spare time she enjoys cooking (Italian), dancing (Beyoncé), and dreaming up clever Halloween costumes (Large Hadron Particle Collider).